THE TRACE WE LEAVE BEHIND – TAO LP 9

 From this context, I want to talk about the trace we leave behind.

 Once visiting a temple in the mountains of Japan, a friend fixed something out of place there and said; Leave a place, better than how you found it.

 This sentence stayed with me all these years and made me reflect on my passage on earth.

-We leave a trace directly or indirectly, being active or passive, a trace that is visible or not, by adding, taking, building or destroying, love and hate, or, by having a good talk to someone you care for.
+We leave a trace directly or indirectly, being active or passive, a trace that is visible or subtle, by adding, taking, building or destroying, loving and hating, or simply by having a good talk to someone you care for.

 Perhaps this understanding is something we should wrap our minds around and integrate into our daily lives to guide us and help us make the best choices possible at every moment, becoming conscious of the trace we leave behind, taking responsibility for it.

-The key is to share and inspire others.
-Gather more friends and family, show them how to do something simple, so they get a taste of it.
+The key is to share and inspire others with our passion.
+Initiate more friends and family, show them how to do something new and magical, so they get a taste of it.
 Do a Meet-Up for your community, involve people who never did photography before.
 Initiate elders and retired folks, get the children involved.
-Empower people to become creators, with light.
+Inspire people to become creators.

 It’s worth it, especially when you see their eyes lighting up after seeing what they created.